Supriyo-ux/Book-repo-Detail/README.md

-# BookRepository
+# Spring-Book-Repo
-Spring Boot Sample Project
+Detail hands on for Spring Boot